Vladyslava-Ilchuk/crm-analytics-online-school/README.md

 ## 📄 Project Documentation

 📎 [project_walkthrough.pdf](docs/project_walkthrough.pdf)
-or ## 📄 Project Walkthrough in Images
+or 📄 Project Walkthrough as in Images

 Step-by-step explanation of each notebook: what was done, why each decision was made,